Discover more from Zero Retries

 Amateur Radio Digital Communications (ARDC) - “Venture Capital” for Amateur Radio Projects

 ARDC provides largely unrestricted grants of varying amounts to Amateur Radio and other categories such as Education and Research and Development.
-ARDC’s grants are unique within Amateur Radio because they are a stable source of funding; ARDC’s significant endowment allows it to be able to offer grants (potentially) in perpetuity.
+ARDC’s grants are unique within Amateur Radio because they are a stable source of funding3; ARDC’s significant endowment allows it to be able to offer grants (potentially) in perpetuity.

 Thus ARDC is able to fund significant, challenging projects, and most importantly, is willing to fund professional services and other large costs that can enable and accelerate projects unique to Amateur Radio such as: